Ameerah1410/job-portal1/README.md

 - Ensure that you have Node.js and npm installed on your machine before proceeding.
 - If you encounter any issues or errors, please check the console for error messages, as they can provide helpful information for debugging.
-- You can customize the number of search results to display in the Express backend by modifying the limit parameter in the server.js file.

-Now you're ready to explore and use the iTunes Search App on your local machine.
+Now you're ready to explore and use the Job PortaL App on your local machine.
 Enjoy!